aurelia/aurelia/docs/user-docs/app-basics/scope-and-binding-context.md

 ```
 {% endcode %}

-This makes the binding context readily available, even when we dealing with override context, without necessarily traverse via the scope.
+This makes the binding context readily available, even when we working with override context, without necessarily traverse via the scope.
 With this information, we can again change our diagram to the following one.

 ```text